cssgunc/tech-team-tutorial/README.md

 If you're already familiar with React, Git, and GitHub, please do the following:
 1. Fork this repo and clone it.
 Create a new branch.
 2. Add your name to the bottom of this README.
-3. Follow the [React tutorial](https://reactjs.org/tutorial/tutorial.html), name the React app after your GitHub username, and place it in the `react-projects` folder.
+3. Create a new folder named after your GitHub username in the `react-projects` folder.
+Within this new folder create a React app following the [React tutorial](https://reactjs.org/tutorial/tutorial.html).
 4. Push to your fork and open a pull request to the master branch of this repo.

 ## Create a GitHub account